Award for Leadership in Languages and Cultures

 Award Categories

-This award is designed to promote the study of languages and the development of intercultural capabilities.
-It is awarded to a high school student who has shown outstanding commitment to their study of languages and cultures at school, and who seeks to advocate for a multilingual and culturally diverse Australia by fostering engagement in linguistic and cultural diversity.
+This award recognises a secondary school student who has demonstrated outstanding commitment to their study of languages and cultures, promotes intercultural understanding, and who is using their intercultural capabilities to engage in and advocate for a multilingual and culturally diverse Australia.

-Category 2: A young person 24 years of age or under (who is no longer at school)
+Category 2: A young person 24 years of age or under (no longer at school)

-Awarded to a young person who has demonstrated outstanding commitment to advocacy for a multilingual and culturally diverse Australia and strong community leadership.
+This award recognises a young person who has demonstrated outstanding commitment to engaging in and advocating for a multilingual and culturally diverse Australia through strong community leadership.

 Selection Criteria

-• Sound capability in more than one language
+• Demonstrates sound capability in more than one language

-• Outstanding commitment to the study of languages and cultures
+• Demonstrates outstanding commitment to the study of languages and cultures

-• Fosters engagement in linguistic and cultural diversity within the school and/or the broader community.
+• Promotes and encourages others to engage in linguistic and cultural diversity within the school and/or the broader community

-Category 2: A young person 24 years of age or under (who is no longer at school)
+Category 2: Young person 24 years of age or under as at 1 November 2026 (no longer at school)

-• Sound capability in more than one language
+• Demonstrates sound capability in more than one language, effective multilingual communication skills and intercultural capability

-• Commitment to advocacy for a multilingual and culturally diverse Australia
+• Demonstrates commitment to advocacy for a multilingual and culturally diverse Australia

 • Outstanding community leadership